 Such policies and user education are particularly important where students have internet access that isn't managed/filtered by the school, for example: 3G/4G cellular internet connections and free local wifi networks.

 Consider what the implications of inappropriate device use will be.
-New search and seizure legislation came into force on 01 January 2014.
+Surrender and retention of property and searches – Guidelines came into force on 01 January 2014.
 The rules and guidelines assist schools to deal with situations where when the surrender and retention of property from students is contemplated.

 Student bring your own device guidelines